Harshad-Singh-Rathore/FridgeSnap/README.md

 In order to use the application from the code files - download the code files and the model file from this link: .
 Insert the .tflite file into the assets folder of the application.
 This will allow the application to use the developed model.

-Alternatively, you can install the application using the .APK file to any Android device.
-To install this file, download the .zip folder and extract the contents.
+Alternatively, you can install the application using the .APK file, available from this link:  to any Android device.
 Once the application is opened:

 <ol>